abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ### Suite New Features & Enhancements

-In this version, there are couple of enhancements and new features in **Suite** and they are listed briefly below:
+In this version, there are some enhancements and new features in **Suite** and they are listed briefly below:

-* It's now possible to create a **app-nolayers (Application - single layer)** template via Suite and also code-generation is supported for **app-nolayers** template with this version.
+* It's now possible to create an **app-nolayers (Application - single layer)** template via Suite and also code-generation is supported for the **app-nolayers** template with this version.
-* With this version, Suite allows users to see and download Suite logs.
+* With this version, Suite allows users to see and download their logs.
-* Suite allows to generate code via CLI.
+* Suite allows generating code via CLI.
 If you have JSON file that contains code blocks, like entity configurations, you can use the `abp suite generate` command to generate CRUD pages based on it.

 *Example:*